adityaadhaygude/adityaadhaygude/README.md

 - 🔭 I’m web developement learner(Full stack)
 - 🌱 I’m enthusiastic about Data science and Machine learning
 - ⚡ I’m python programmer
+- 👯 I'm currently working on back-end development using laravel(php framework), nodejs and python-flask

 ## I'm a Developer and Student!